 In February 2003, G-C sold the assets of its largest operating division, Kar Products.
 The proceeds of the sale were primarily used to pay down G-C's senior creditors.
 Following the sale of Kar Products, the Company estimated the enterprise value of G-C based on the cash flows and book value of the remaining operating division.
 The excess of the estimated enterprise value less debt obligations senior to the G-C note were determined to be insufficient to support the value of the G-C note.
-Accordingly, the Company recorded a \$5.7 million charge to income in the first quarter of 2003 to write-down the face value of the note and accrued interest thereon to its estimated fair value.
-The Company recorded a \$0.6 million charge to income in the second quarter of 2003 to write-down the note to its estimated fair value of \$5.0 million.
+Accordingly, the Company recorded a \$5.7 million charge to income in the first quarter of 2003 to write-down the face value of the note and accrued interest thereon to its estimated future cash flows.
+The Company recorded an additional charge to income of \$0.6 million in the second quarter of 2003 for a change in the assessment of the estimated amount recoverable under the note